-- 1. Turn off the gas to the water heater at the manual gas shut-off valve and turn off the electrical power to the gas control/thermostat valve. - 2.
-Open a nearby hot water faucet until the water is not longer hot. - 3.
-Close the cold water inlet valve. - 4.
-Connect a hose to the drain valve and terminate it to an adequate drain or external to the building. - Open the water heater drain valve and allow all the water to drain from the tank.
-Flush the tank with water as needed to remove sediment. - Close the drain valve, refill the tank, and restart the heater as directed in this manual.
+- Turn off the gas to the water heater at the manual gas shut-off valve. - Open a nearby hot water faucet until the water is no longer hot.

+- Close the cold water inlet valve. - 4.
+Connect a hose to the drain valve and terminate it to an adequate drain or external to the building. - 5.
+Open the water heater drain valve and allow all of the water to drain from the tank.
+Flush the tank with water as needed to remove sediment. - 6.
+Close the drain valve, refill the tank, and restart the water heater as directed in this manual.